BorislavN/angular-project/README.md

 - Collection page - here the user can see his cars.
 Cars tagged for sale have red background.
 - Car Details page - the details for the selected car and form here the user can access the Sell menu.
 - Sell Car menu - has validations, the user is redirected to My Offers page after success.
 - My Offers page - here the user can see his active offers ordered by date descending.
-If he click on a link he is redirected to the Offer Details page.
+If he clicks on a link he is redirected to the Offer Details page.
 - Offer Details page - the details for the current offer.
 If the user has submitted more than one picture he can toggle whats displayed in the main picture  container by clicking on the smaller pictures.
 - All Offers page with pagination
 - User Profile page